 An Air-Dried Shag

-The air-dried shag is timeless for a practical reason: it has always been the cut you can wash, scrunch, and forget.
+The air-dried shag earns its spot for a practical reason: it has always been the cut you can wash, scrunch, and forget.
 Soft, blended layers fall into shape on their own with zero heat.
-It is the version busy women have relied on for decades.
+It is the version that fits an actually busy schedule.
 The routine:

 - Scrunch a lightweight cream through damp hair and walk away.